anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	nova-novncproxy
 -	nova-compute-agent which runs on Compute node

-Please note that the Placeemnt-API must have been installed and configured prior to nova compute starts.
+Please note that the Placement-API must have been installed and configured prior to nova compute starts.

 #### 4.3.1.7 Ironic
 Ironic is the bare metal provisioning service.
 Ironic depends on all above components and is deployed after.
 Ironic has services running on the control nodes and the compute nodes: